timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 # Publication Server

-The Publication Server is responsible for handling the server side of the [@!RFC8181] Publication Protocol.
-It is responsible for generating the content for the public facing RRDP and Rsync Repositories.
+The Publication Server handles the server side of the [@!RFC8181] Publication Protocol.
+The Publication Server generates the content for the public-facing RRDP and Rsync Repositories.
 It is strongly RECOMMENDED that these functions are separated from serving the repository content.

 ## Availability

-While the repository content MUST be made highly available to any RP in the world, the Publication Server only needs to be accessible by its publishers.
-Dependent on the specific setup this may allow for additional access restrictions in this context.
-For example, access could be limited to known source IP addresses and rate limits may be imposed.
+The Publication Server and repository content have different demands on their availability and reachability.
+While the repository content MUST be highly available to any RP worldwide, only publishers need to access the Publication Server.
+Dependent on the specific setup, this may allow for additional access restrictions in this context.
+For example, the Publication Server can limit access to known source IP addresses or apply rate limits.

-If the Publication Server is not available for some reason, then this will impact Publishers in that they will not be able to publish any updated RPKI objects in that time.
-The most immediate impact of this is that the publisher will not be able to update its ROAs, ASPAs or BGPSec Router Certificates during this outage.
-Thus, it will not be able to authorise changes in its routing operations at this time.
-If the outage persists for a longer period, then the RPKI manifests and CRLs published will expire, resulting in the rejecting of CA publication points by RPs.
+If the Publication Server is unavailable for some reason, this will prevent Publishers from publishing any updated RPKI objects.
+The most immediate impact of this is that the publisher cannot update their ROAs, ASPAs or BGPSec Router Certificates during this outage.
+Thus, it cannot authorise changes in its routing operations.
+If the outage persists for a more extended period, then the RPKI manifests and CRLs published will expire, resulting in the RPs rejecting CA publication points.

-For this reason the Publication Server MUST be operated in a highly available fashion.
-Maintenance windows SHOULD be planned and communicated to publishers, so that they can avoid - if possible - that changes in published RPKI objects will be needed during these windows.
+For this reason, the Publication Server MUST be operated in a highly available fashion.
+Maintenance windows SHOULD be planned and communicated to publishers, so they can avoid - if possible - that changes in published RPKI objects are needed during these windows.

 # RRDP Repository